RJPearson94/demo-typescript-inversify-app/packages/lambda/README.md

 # @rjpearson94/lambda

-This example application to prototype TypeScript & Dependency Injection comprises of many programming languages, frameworks, etc. to build, test and deploy the application.
+This example application to prototype TypeScript & Dependency Injection comprises many programming languages, frameworks, etc. to build, test and deploy the application.

 The application is currently designed to run on Amazon Web Service (AWS).
 The application uses the following AWS services: